numpy/numpydoc/doc/format.rst

 whereas the behavior of single backticks is defined by the default role.
 This leads to the following style recommendations:

-- Any object that can be linked to should be enclosed in single backticks.
-That is to say : Module, class, function, method, and attribute names are some of the objects that should be enclosed in single backticks.
-On a case by cases, instances may also be included in single backticks, like :py:obj:`None`, :py:obj:`True`, :py:obj:`False`.
+- For example, module, class, function, method, and attribute names should be enclosed in single backticks.
+On a case-by-case basis, instances may also be included in single backticks, like :py:obj:`None`, :py:obj:`True`, :py:obj:`False`.